umar1122/Setting-Up-Active-Directory-DHCP-and-DNS-on-Windows-Server-2022-make-complete-documentation/active-directory-homelab.md

 - Kept the default forest/domain functional level (didn't downgrade for old Windows Server 2008 compatibility since I don't need it)
 - This DC also became the DNS server and holds the Global Catalog
 - Set a Directory Services Restore Mode (DSRM) password
-- Changed the auto-generated NetBIOS name from `INT` to `ACME` — this is what shows up in the login screen for users, and `INT` alone would've been confusing
+- Changed the auto-generated NetBIOS name from `INT` to `ACME`. this is what shows up in the login screen for users, and `INT` alone would've been confusing
 - Let it use default file paths for the AD database
 - Ran through the prerequisite checks (a couple of yellow warnings, nothing blocking) and hit install